Mazda Motor (OTCMKTS:MZDAY) Updates FY 2022 Earnings Guidance

-Separately, Zacks Investment Research cut Mazda Motor from a buy rating to a hold rating in a research note on Friday, April 9th.
+Separately, Zacks Investment Research downgraded Mazda Motor from a buy rating to a hold rating in a report on Friday, April 9th.

 Mazda Motor Corporation manufactures and sells passenger cars and commercial vehicles in Japan, North America, Europe, China, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.